 Affenpinschers are small, terrier-like dogs with endearing features.
-The breed's name hints at the appearance this dog offers—affe is German for 'monkey,' while pinscher can mean terrier.
+The breed's name hints at this dog's appearance—affe is German for 'monkey,' while pinscher can mean terrier.
 This lighthearted, entertaining breed enjoys showing off at any opportunity.
 They're known to walk on their hind legs or perform goofy tricks for anyone who will watch.
-They are playful and affectionate with family, but aren't an ideal match for children.
-Typical toy breed behaviors should be expected—they may be territorial or mouthy, with big-dog small-body attitudes.
-Though they're often described as stubborn and difficult to train, Affens are intelligent and learn quickly if training is approached in a fun and interesting way.
+They are playful and affectionate with family, but don't make an ideal match for children.
+Expect typical toy breed behaviors—they may be territorial or mouthy, with big-dog, small-body attitudes.
+Though they're often described as stubborn and difficult to train, Affens are intelligent and learn quickly when you approach training in a fun and interesting way.

 Physical Description/Breed Standard

-Coat - The harsh coat of the Affenpinscher is often shaggy and wiry in texture.
-It may be black, grey, red, or belge, but black is preferred by most breed standards.
-Though no breed is truly without the risk of an allergic reaction in sensitive individuals, Affenpinschers are considered a hypoallergenic breed.
+Coat – The harsh coat of the Affenpinscher is often shaggy and wiry in texture.
+It may be black, gray, red, or belge, but black is preferred by most breed standards.
+Though no breed truly possesses zero risk of causing an allergic reaction in sensitive individuals, Affenpinschers are considered a hypoallergenic breed.

 Breed Standard and History

-Wiry haired Affenpinschers present a neat but shaggy appearance, and are sturdy without being delicate.
-Their head offers a monkey-like expression, with a round skull and an undershot bite.
+Wiry haired Affenpinschers appear neat but shaggy, and are sturdy without being delicate.
+They have a monkey-like facial expression, with a round skull and an undershot bite.
 The Affen's round, dark eyes shouldn't bulge.
-Ears may be cropped or natural, cropped ears should stand erect and natural ears may be erect or dropped.
-The tail may be docked or natural, and carried erect.
-Their dense coat is about one inch long, and they display a mane, hairy eyebrows, and beard.
-Black, grey, silver, red, black and tan, or beige are acceptable. - AKC Breed Standards
+Ears may be cropped or kept natural; cropped ears should stand erect, and natural ears may be erect or dropped.
+The tail may be docked or kept natural, and is carried erect.
+The dense coat is about one inch long, with a mane, hairy eyebrows, and a beard.
+Black, gray, silver, red, black and tan, or beige are acceptable. – AKC Breed Standards

-Little is known about this breed's history, other than that it is likely one of the original toy breeds.
-A type similar to the Affenpinscher dates back to the 1600s, where her original use was as a ratter on farms and in stables.
+Little is known about this breed's history, except it is likely one of the original toy breeds.
+A type similar to the Affenpinscher dates back to the 1600s, where her original use was for ratting on farms and in stables.
 Affens made their way indoors, where they were helpful in catching vermin, and as companions for the women of the house.
 They were bred to be smaller as their popularity as a lapdog climbed.

-The first Affenpinschers were imported to the US in the 1930s, and they gained AKC recognition in 1936.
+The first Affenpinschers came to the US in the 1930s, and the American Kennel Club recognized them n 1936.

 AKC Breed Category